 The review team acknowledge communication with families post procedure is difficult due to a number of barriers.
-The review team determined that medical staff would have had a full theatre list booked for the day and were probably dealing with other procedures and work pressures and therefore unable to take time out to update "'s family.
-The review team have concluded that treatment and care within the recovery ward was appropriate but due to work pressures staff involved in staff involved in staff involved in reflection and learning.
+The review team determined that medical staff would have had a full theatre list booked for the day and were probably dealing with other procedures and work pressures and therefore unable to take time out to update 's family.
+The review team have concluded that treatment and care within the recovery ward was appropriate but due to work pressures 's family were not updated.
+The review team again have determined the report will be shared with all staff involved in 's care for reflection and learning.